 They are the hills of Prosecco di Conegliano e Valdobbiadene, now a UNESCO World Heritage Site.
 In this historic zone of Prosecco Superiore Doc, it is possible to taste the oldest version of this beloved wine where the residue is left to ferment with its yeasts inside the bottle.

 These lands, characterized by their magical atmosphere, are idyllic.
 You can visit nearby agricultural villages or nearby cities of art, taking in the atmosphere enjoying the pleasures of good food, with of course of a special wine to sip on.

 Chestnuts, asparagus and Casatella cheese yes please: last stop on the food trail

 Continuing north still in the province of Treviso, to a village called Combai, a fraction of the municipality of Miane.
 Surrounded by beautiful chestnut woods, ideal to visit in autumn and experience the great festival of IGP chestnuts.

 Proceeding south you will find the Piave river.
 Its sandy soil gifts delicious, delicate white asparagus in springtime.
 The Cimadolmo IGP asparagus are particularly sweet, and are best served with a hard boiled egg, as tradition dictates.

-Their delicate taste also goes perfectly with Casatella DOP, a fresh and creamy Treviso cheese made from pasteurized cow's milk.
+Their delicate taste also goes perfectly with Casatella Trevigiana DOP, a fresh and creamy Treviso cheese made from pasteurized cow's milk.
 Also perfect to nibble on with a glass of Prosecco.

 Before heading back to Treviso, it's while making one last stop to Montello, one of the Treviso folk’s favourite day trip destinations.
 At Montello you can enjoy a local speciality made with polenta and sopressa sausage.